What is a Nuclear Medicine Examination?

 Liver/Spleen Scan

-- You may not have any food or drink 12 hours prior to the exam.
+- No food or drink for twelve hours before the exam.

 Thyroid Uptake

-- You may have breakfast but no lunch.
-Water only may be consumed.
+- You may have breakfast but should skip lunch.
+Water is allowed.

 Thyroid Scan